fctico11/public/README.md

-# FranCrypto Portfolio Pro
+# WaterPal
+NOTE: My original app idea was a cryptocurrency portfolioo tracker.
+I have sinced switched to a plant watering app to keep track of watering schedule.

 ## Overview

-Keeping track of all your investments can be a difficult task given the volatile nature of the market.
-Knowing what the value of your portfolio at any given time can make all the difference.
+Keeping track of all your plants can be a difficult task especially when they all have different watering needs.
+Knowing when to water each individual plant at any given time can make all the difference.

-FranCrypto Portfolio Pro is a web app that will allow users to moonitor their cryptocurrency investments in real-time.
+WaterPal is a web app that will allow users to moonitor their plants and their watering schedules.
 Users can register and login.
-Once they're logged in, they can add their cryptocurrency holdings.
-The app gets live price updates for each cryptocurrency in a users portfolio, allowing them to see their portfolio's current value and performance all in a quick glance.
+Once they're logged in, they can add their plants and modify their watering schedule.
+The app displays their plants and allows the user to easily keep track of when they need to be watered next

 ## Data Model